dafydd2277/systemAdmin/filesystems/README.md

 Extending a logical volume, as root.
 Run with the `--test` argument first, to make sure everything works.
 Then, re-execute without that argument.
 Look at the man pages for details.
-The `fc` bash built-in is handing for editing the commands for the second pass.
+The `fc` bash built-in is handy for editing the commands for the second pass.

 ```bash